castai/docs/docs/guides/ingress.md

 ## Verification

-After above configuration is deployed, application should be ready for testing in a few moments.
+After deploying the configuration above, the application should be ready for testing in a few moments.
 Check in the browser or CLI, e.g.:

 ```console
 $ curl -L -I sample-app.yourdomain.com